 Thousands of devotees throng the temples dedicated to the sun god on Ratha Saptami day.
 The day is of great importance at the Tirumala Tirupati Balaji Temple and special pujas are held on the day.

-In 2013 Ratha Saptami has special significance because it falls during the famous Maha Kumbh Mela held in Allahabad from 27th January to 25th February.
+In 2013 Ratha Saptami had special significance because it was celebrated during the famous Maha Kumbh Mela held in Allahabad from 27th January to 25th February.
 The main reason to attend the largest holy festival of Kumbh Mela is to take a dip in the Holy river on the auspicious dates.
 It is said that holy dip in sacred river during Maha Kumbh frees humans out of the circle of life and death.
 On important bathing dates, lakhs of pilgrims take bath on the banks of the holy Sangam.
 Rath saptami is one of the seven important bathing days during the Maha Kumbh Mela.